tbenst/beaker-notebook/README.md

 make run-index
 ```

-## To run the test suite
-  * Ensure that your vagant is running and provisioned, and your docker images are built (specified above).
-  * For Bunsen in test mode, run: `$ make HOST=bunsen-test CONFIG=config/test.jq run-test`
-  * To begin the test suite, run: `$ npm start` in the `tests` directory.

-## Debugging tests
-  * If you get a seed populate error or socket hang up on first few tests, try cancelling running tests and waiting (app takes 15-20 seconds after running containers to be ready)
-  * Run one or more specific tests by tagging them with `@failed` and running `npm run-script failures` in the `tests` directory.
-  * Run `@failed` scenarios under node-debug (allowing you to use Chrome web inspector to debug JS code) by running `npm run-script test` in the `tests` directory.

 ## Updating embeded beaker-notebook

 The beaker directory uses a [git subtree](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt) to vendor the beaker-notebook repo.
 There are changes on this repo that are specific to the Bunsen world.